Leo3418/HBWHelper/CONTRIBUTING.md

 ### Compatibility Concern
 We try to let HBW Helper support as many Minecraft client versions as possible.
-To help us accomplish this goal, please try to use a *universal* implementation, where making your code compatible with multiple client versions require no to a little modification.
+To help us accomplish this goal, please try to use a *universal* implementation.
+A universal implementation means that it can be ported to other Minecraft client versions with no to a little modification.

 For example, `Minecraft.getMinecraft().thePlayer` in 1.10.2 and previous versions was changed to `Minecraft.getMinecraft().player` in 1.11.
 Because we